SAP-samples/teched2022-DT260/exercises/ex3/README.md

 ```
 SELECT
     'Block delivery for Sales Order' as c_eventname,
     replace(ltrim(replace(SAPBusinessObjectNodeKey1, '0', ' ')), ' ', '0') AS c_caseid, /* remove leading zeros */
     FROM_UNIXTIME(BusEvtLogCreationDateTime / 1000) AS c_time,
     CreatedByUser AS CreatedByUser,
     IsTechnicalUser
 FROM
    C_BusEvtLogEventDEX AS e
    LEFT JOIN  C_BusEvtLogPayloadDEX as p ON e.businesseventuuid = p.businesseventuuid
 WHERE
    e.SAPObjectType = 'SalesOrder' AND
    e.SAPObjectNodeType != 'SalesOrderItem' AND
    e.BusinessEventType = 'OvrlDlvBlkStsChgd' AND
-   p.BusEvtLogNewFieldValue IN ('C') -- blocked
+   p.BusEvtLogNewFieldValue IN ('C') -- C=blocked
 ```
 The SQL-based transformation add the new event to our process instances (*Cases*; each case equals to a single Sales Order).